ProjectSidewalk/Instructions/README.md

 See [here](http://stackoverflow.com/questions/27768821/ssh-executable-not-found-in-any-directories-in-the-path)
 and [here](https://gist.github.com/haf/2843680) for more information.)
 2. Check out this repo (on your local machine) by typing `git clone https://github.com/ProjectSidewalk/Instructions.git`
-3. Type the following command in the directory where the `Vagrantfile` is located: `vagrant up`.
+3. To get to the Instructions folder, navigate directories using command line commands (e.g. cd).
+Type the following command in the directory (Instructions) where the `Vagrantfile` is located: `vagrant up`.
 This will create a new Ubuntu Trusty 64 Bit virtual machine and configure it for this project.
 This step will take a while.
 4. When the set up completes, you should be able to log into the virtual machine you've just installed by typing: `vagrant ssh`.
 5. When you are done working, stop the virtual machine by running `vagrant suspend`.
 When you want to restart working again, use:
 ```